Beginnings (Ambrose Slade album): Background and release

 During the recording of the album, Ambrose Slade would be introduced to Chas Chandler, who visited the band in the studio with his business partner Gunnel.
 Impressed by what he heard in the studio, Chandler decided to watch the band perform live at Rasputin's club the following night.
-By the end of the show, he decided that wanted to manage the group and soon became the band's manager.
+By the end of the show, he decided that he wanted to manage the group and soon became the band's manager.

 In May 1969, Beginnings was released, along with the single "Genesis", however both failed to chart.
 This was despite a promotional video being shot at London's Euston Station to promote the album.
 Following the lack of commercial success, the band and Chandler began considering their next career move.
 Having not been pleased with the debut album, Chandler thought the band would benefit from writing their own material and a change of image.
 The band would record two further singles for Fontana until Chandler moved the band to Polydor, where they would later achieve a commercial breakthrough in 1971.

 Speaking of the album's release and lack of commercial success, Lea said: "It dropped drastically.
 But that wasn't the point, you see it got us the footing in London, so it was a case of mission accomplished for us.
 Chas Chandler took us over.
 We still had some time to run on our contract with Bavistock, so we released our next two singles on Fontana.
 There were some internal hassles between Chas and the new boss of Fontana, and the next thing that I knew was that we were out of the Fontana deal.
 Chas had connections with Polydor, due to when he managed Jimi Hendrix, so we signed a contract with them."